Dr. Josh A. Firth

 social relationships, behaviour, ecology

-The long-term study of wild birds (great tits, blue tits, marsh tits & nuthatches) at Wytham Woods, Oxford, provides an ideal model system for examining sociality in natural populations.
+The long-term study of wild birds at Wytham Woods, Oxford, provides an ideal model system for examining social behaviour in natural populations.
 In particular, the great tit population has been monitored since the 1940's, meaning some individuals today can be traced back 35 generations.
 This long-term pedigree enables detailed examination of how natural selection may act to shape traits, and how individuals' traits are shaped by genetics and environmental effects.
 Radio-Frequency Identification tracking of these birds began in 2007, meaning data detailing the winter flocking behaviour of over 10,000 individuals now provides large-scale observational information on their social behaviour.
 Finally, through developing RFID devices which interact with individuals in real-time, I also use experiments to manipulate social associations between individuals to test the consequences of sociality.

 microbiome, ageing, conservation

-Using a range of different field systems is beneficial for making specialised insights (i.e. answering questions that the different system are each particularly well suited to), and also for making generalised insights (i.e. by finding common patterns across systems).
-I'm currently actively involved in three key systems in this regards: (1 - 🦌) A long-term study of red deer population based on the isle of rum is especially well suited to understanding how environmental (e.g. space) and individual (e.g. age) factors shapes social networks (working particularly with Dan Nussey, Greg Albery, & many others).
-(2 -🐭) A wild mouse population in Wytham Woods provides a system for examining how individuals' microbiome is shaped by social behaviour (working particularly with Sarah Knowles, Aura Raulo & Tim Coulson).
-(3 -⛵) Peruvian local fisheries are particularly relevant to turtle conservation, and provide an important system for examining how conservation-positive behaviours can spread through networks (working particularly with Will Arlidge & E.J.
+Using different systems is beneficial for making specialised insights (i.e. answering questions that specific systems are well suited to), and also for making generalised insights (i.e. by finding common patterns).
+I'm currently involved in various systems, such as (1) using open-access human tracking data for predicting how diseases may spread and designing bespoke intervention procedures to control them (working particularly with Lewis Spurgin & Adam Kucharski), (2) A long-term study of red deer population based on the isle of rum for understanding how environmental and individual factors shapes social networks (working particularly with Greg Albery & Dan Nussey) (3) A wild mouse population in Oxford provides a system for examining how individuals' microbiome is shaped by social behaviour (working with Sarah Knowles, Aura Raulo & Tim Coulson).
+(3) Peruvian local fisheries are particularly relevant to conservation, and allow examination of how positive behaviours can spread through social networks (working with Will Arlidge & E.J.
 Milner-Gulland).